purepisces/DeepLearningSystem/hw2/hw2_part4.md

 #### Summary:

 -   The `MNISTDataset` class allows for loading, transforming, and accessing individual samples from the MNIST dataset.
--   The `__getitem__` method handles retrieving and optionally transforming each image, ensuring that spatial transformations are applied correctly by reshaping the image into its original dimensions before and after transformations.
+- The `__getitem__` method handles retrieving and optionally transforming images.
+It ensures that spatial transformations are applied correctly by reshaping each image into its original dimensions before applying transformations and then reshaping it back to its flattened form afterward.
+This process is applied whether a single image or a batch of images is retrieved based on whether the `index` is a single integer or a numpy array.
+For transformations, it is assumed that the `index` is a single integer, as inferred from the test cases.
 -   The `__len__` method provides the total number of images in the dataset, making it easy to iterate over the dataset in a structured manner.

 ### Explanation of `__getitem__`